mareforma.open(path=None, *, ...)

 List signed replication verdicts, optionally filtered.

-visibility surface as query().
+query().
 Pass include_invalidated=True for

 audit-mode listings.

-Returns list[dict] — each dict carries verdict_id, cluster_id,
+Returns list[dict]: each dict carries verdict_id, cluster_id,

 member_claim_id, other_claim_id, method, confidence_json,